kneehit/Customer_Segmentation/docs/index.md

 ```

 ![](Wholesale_files/figure-markdown_github/unnamed-chunk-14-1.png)
-It seems that majority of our observations are clustered in cluste 1 and 2 while cluster 3 has only 3 observations.
+It seems that majority of our observations are clustered in cluster 1 and 2 while cluster 3 has only 3 observations.

 Lets compute the mean of each variable according to their clusters.